DylanEsguerra/Geerts_2022_PBPK_QSP_SBML/README.md

 3. **Alternative Simulation Methods**
    - The model can also be simulated using:
      - `sbml_to_ode_jax`'s built-in `Model_rollout` function
-     - `roadrunner` for direct simulation from the XML file
+     - `Tellurium` for direct simulation from the XML file
      - Other SBML-compatible simulators

 ## Visualization Options